TheDingo8MyBaby/ForeFree_Golfing/README.md

 ## Editing and Testing NFC Cards
-Now I knew that the data was stored locally on the cards and where the information was in the data blocks.
+I knew that the data was stored locally on the cards and where the information was in the data blocks.

-I decided that the next step would be to start editing the card's data for testing purposes.
-This would allow me to determine just how serious of a vulnerability this could potentially be.
+Next, I decided to edit the card’s data for testing purposes; allowing me to determine the potential seriousness of the vulnerability.

-> In the following phase of the attempted exploitation, the objective was to modify the card's data and write it onto a new card for the purpose of testing.
+> In the following phase of the attempted exploitation, the objective was to modify the card’s data and write it onto a new card for the purpose of testing.

 ### Data Dump
 The card's data was successfully extracted into a ```.eml``` file, allowing for specific line modifications.